CLCK0622/AI-prog/src-us_en/main.typ

 #show: ieee.with(
   title: [Enhanced U-Net Usage on Road Network Prediction],
-  abstract: [The author presents an innovative application of the U-Net architecture, optimized with AdamW and Focal Loss, for predicting road networks from multisource geospatial data.
-We include river networks and residential areas data from shapefiles (.shp), as well as height information from TIFF files, during training of our machine learning model to predict potential road expansions.
-Our approach uses a Focal Loss with a pos_weight tensor to make the model sensitive to minor roads that are less represented in complex urban and rural landscapes due to class imbalance.
-The model was evaluated on 60% training, 20% validation, and 20% test data splits to ensure robustness and generalization in diverse environments.
-The results demonstrate significant potential for using advanced modeling techniques to predict road network expansions, which could foster area connectivity, facilitate economic growth, and support strategic urban planning initiatives.
-This work does much to drive forth the technology of road network prediction and highlights its importance in bettering economic and social infrastructures via enhanced geographic connectivity.
+  abstract: [
+    While infrastructural development is still growing tremendously, immediate concern is on a responsive road network prediction framework for quick-evolving environmental and social demands.
+In the conventional road planning methodology, the heavy reliance on time-consuming and labor-intensive manual surveys and data analysis in urbanization processes that are fast-growing has made it increasingly inefficient.
+After extensive exploration, this paper presents a very innovative application based on the architecture of U-Net, which utilizes geospatial data to predict road networks that could actually exist.
+In training the model, river networks, residential area data, and elevation data were used.
+Using Focal Loss with a `pos_weight` tensor, the model will care more about smaller roads and remote residential areas than before; these may be underrepresented when considering complex urban and rural landscapes due to class imbalance.
+Results have shown that while the model is limited with the data sources and computational power of the day and hence predicts large roads relatively well, it still demonstrates the full potential an AI model has in road network development and expansion.
+It improves regional connectivity that can help boost economic growth as well as contribute toward strategic smart city planning.
+This study represents significant development in road network prediction technology and especially points out its importance in improving the economic and social infrastructure by optimized road network construction.
   ],
   authors: (
     (
-      name: "Yi(Kevin) Zhong",
+      name: "Yi (Kevin) Zhong",
       organization: [No. 2 High School of East China Normal University],
       location: [Shanghai, P.R.China],
       email: "zhongyi070622@gmail.com"